Zorua162/aoc2023/README.md

 - Rename the test file, so `test_dayx.py` -> `test_day1.py`
 - Update the import path in the test file
 - Update the `current_day` variable in both files to be the name of the current folder

+### Automation

+These steps are automated by the script `generate_new_day.py`, which is run by giving it the day number which is wished to be generated

+## Pipelines

+I'm planning to add a GitHub actions pipeline in the future, which will provide future validation that my unit tests continue to work.

+## Code standards

+Pre-commit has been setup for this repo, which provides the standards that should be followed.
+These standards are all automated, so as long as valid Python code is submitted then commiting once with errors should automatically resolve themselves.

+### Setup

+To setup the pre-commits, first install pre-commit via the `dev-requirements.txt` file:
+`python -m pip install -r requirements.txt`

+Now setup the pre-commits in your local environment:
+`pre-commit install`

+Lastly, it is often useful to let pre-commit catch any files that it may have missed,
+run: `pre-commit run --all`, then pre-commit will only run on changed files when they are commited.

+### Pre-commits used

+- black: Automatically ensures that flake-8 is followed with a standardized style

+- end of file fixer: Automatically ensures that every file has a new line at the end of it

+- trailing whitespace: Remove whitespace